evanshortiss/obd-parser/README.md

 obd-parser
 ==========

-An interface for interacting with OBD.
+A module for interacting with the OBD (On Board Diagnostics) of vehicles via ELM 327 connections.

 ## Install